ISISComputingGroup/ibex_bluesky_core/doc/devices/dae.md

 - In either case, the bounds are passed as a scipp array, which needs a `dims` attribute, `values` passed as a list, and `units` (μs/microseconds for time of flight bounding, and angstrom for wavelength bounding)

-- If you don't specify either of these options, they will default to an unbounded spectra
+- If you don't specify either of these options, they will default to an summing over the entire spectrum.

 ## Waiters